nreinig3/job-matcher-webapp/README.md

 * More in-depth comparisons of the "most similar" jobs
 * Try implementing BQML's textembedding-gecko@002 model in the web app, since it appears more accurate than Doc2Vec
 * Develop a feature that tells users *why* a job posting was deemed similar to their input (i.e. common words or concepts)

-#### Interactive Web App:
-I've also created a page to show an interactive example of the D3.js visualization here based on a sample input.
-Thanks for reading!